menabebawy1/github-tutorial/README.md

 6. You will see a menu on the left side of the page, press on SSH and GPG keys.
 7. Then press on New SSH key.
 8. Type in your title and key.
-9. In order to get your key, go to cloud 9 and press on the gear icon in the topright and press on the SSH key.
+9. In order to get your key, go to cloud 9 and without opening your IDE, press on the gear icon in the topright and press on the SSH key.
 Copy the SSH key which should look like this:
 ![](SSHkey.png)
 10. then press on Add SSH Key.
 11. _You are now done!!_